The Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act 2019 (the Big Stick legislation) came into effect on 10 June 2020.

 - Treasurer-issued contracting orders on the recommendation of the ACCC, requiring generators to offer contracts for sale to retailers

-Taking action to lower power prices - joint media release (18 September 2019) The Honourable Treasurer of the Commonwealth of Australia, Josh Frydenberg, and the Honourable Minister for Energy and Emissions Reduction, Angus Taylor
+Taking action to lower power prices - joint media release The Hon Josh Frydenberg MP, Treasurer, and the Hon Angus Taylor MP, Minister for Energy and Emissions Reduction, joint media release 18 September 2019

 A Guide to the Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Bill 2019 Australian Government